LamettaLang/poc/docs/syntax.md

 ### Numeric types

 Built in type names should be short and precise. uint8_t is ugly, and unsigned int is very verbose.
-Things we write often should be written effortlessly.
+These primitive types in Lametta have very short names.
+They are, as expected, fixed sized.

 * u8 / i8 = unsigned / signed byte
 * u16 / i16 = unsigned / signed 16-bit integer